| |

 The Best Homemade Strawberry Jam Recipe

-The beauty of this simple homemade strawberry jam recipe is in the use of fresh strawberries, lemon juice, and sugar instead of pectin to make the strawberry jam set.
+The beauty of this jam recipe is that it uses fresh strawberries, lemon juice, and sugar instead of pectin to make the strawberry jam set.

 • Simple IngredientsAll you need is strawberries, sugar, lemon juice!
 The sugar and lemon juice work together with the natural pectin already found in strawberries and lemon to make the strawberry jam set.
 (Lemon juice also helps prevent the growth of bacteria.)